khakhalin/notes/01_Tools.md

 * The missing semester of CS education: https://missing.csail.mit.edu/ Lots of useful practical bits and pieces: the shell, debugging, metaprogramming and what not.
 Also has [lectures on youtube](https://www.youtube.com/playlist?list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J).

+Capture screen animation to a gif, client-side: https://gifcap.dev/